75S-2B Receiver

 BFO amplifier module using LMH6703 surface mount current mode op amp.
 Backside of board is covered with copper foil tape.
 These chips have a 1 GHz bandwidth, and without careful layout will oscillate if you just blow on them.
 I am not fond of all the micro-soldering required to make one of these boards.
 This amplifier was built when I was going to have a first oscillator going up to 33 MHz.
 It's overkill for the 455 kHz BFO, but since I already had it I used it anyway.

 Top view of chassis.
 Two section variable on the left tunes the preselector.
 Vernier drive is mounted directly to the front panel.
 Vertically mounted three section variable capacitor in the middle is from a scrapped WWII ARC-5 receiver.
 One section tunes an analog vacuum tube VFO, the other two sections tune the 3.5 to 4.0 MHz bandpass filter.
 Collins filter for SSB is just to the right of it.
 Further to the right is a Murata ceramic filter for AM.
 Slug tuned coils in cans were scavenged from a piece of junk RF test equipment.
 Upright chassis at rear houses the Arduino modules for the frequency counter and BFO.
 USB ports on Arduinos are visible through holes adjacent to each power cable.
-This allow sketches (programs) to be loaded without removing modules from the radio.
+This allows sketches (programs) to be loaded without removing modules from the radio.

 At the buttons to the right you can download the latest schematic and a detailed technical description.
 The tech description has pictures that can be expanded for a closer look at the hardware.
 Also available is a spreadsheet tool that was used to design the preselector.
 The Arduino sketches (i.e., programs) are available as .txt files that can be copied and pasted into the Arduino application (IDE).